Making Formula - A Checklist

-Microwaves are not recommended for warming formula because they can overheat the formula or heat it unevenly and burn your baby’s mouth and throat.
+It's best not to use microwaves for warming formula because they can overheat the formula or heat it unevenly and burn your baby's mouth and throat.
 If you do need to use a microwave, follow these steps:

 - halfway through the heating process, stop the microwave, remove the bottle and shake it thoroughly

 - after heating, let the bottle stand for 2–3 minutes